CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 $$ Γ_{score} = ΔG_{binding} - \lambda \times P_{aggregation} $$

-More-negative scores indicate stronger predicted binding at the evaluated configuration.
+More negative scores indicate stronger predicted binding at the evaluated configuration.
 The binding term is calculated with an MM/GBSA-based model [6–8], and the aggregation term follows the Zyggregator approach [9–11].